rrrodzilla/println_hello_world/content/blog/Publishing_to_crates_io.md

 <path fill-rule="evenodd" d="M18 10a8 8 0 11-16 0 8 8 0 0116 0zm-7 4a1 1 0 11-2 0 1 1 0 012 0zm-1-9a1 1 0 00-1 1v4a1 1 0 102 0V6a1 1 0 00-1-1z" clip-rule="evenodd" />
 </svg>
 <div class="ml-2 md:ml-0">
-Providing more than 5 categories above will generate an error when running <span class="font-bold">cargo publish</span> NOT when executing a <span class="font-bold">--dry-run</span>
+Providing more than 5 categories will generate an error when running <span class="font-bold">cargo publish</span> NOT when executing a <span class="font-bold">--dry-run</span>
 </div>
 </div>